CDrummond/music-similarity/README.md

 # Music Similarity

-Simple python3 script to create a mix of music tracks for LMS.
+This is a python3 script to analyse your music collection with Musly and (optionally) Essentia, and to provide a simple HTTP API allowing the creation of mix of similar music for LMS.

 ## Musly

-This service uses the [Musly audio music similarity library](https://github.com/CDrummond/musly) This library needs to be compiled, and `config.json` (from this project) updated to store the location of this library.
-This repo contains pre-built versions
+This script uses the [Musly audio music similarity library](https://github.com/CDrummond/musly) to annalyse tracks, and to locate similar tracks based upon timbre.
+This project contains the following pre-built versions of this library:
-for:

-1. Fedora 64-bit - `lib/linux/x86-64/fedora/libmusly.so`
+1. Linux 64-bit - `linux/x86-64/libmusly.so`
-2. Raspbian Buster 32-bit, *not* linked to libav, therefore cannot be used for analysis - `lib/linux/armv7l/raspbian-buster/libmusly.so`
+2. Raspbian 32-bit, *not* linked to libav, therefore cannot be used for analysis - `linux/armv7l/libmusly.so`
-3. Raspbian Buster 32-bit, linked against libav - `lib/linux/armv7l/raspbian-buster/libav/libmusly.so`
+3. Raspbian 32-bit, linked against libav - `linux/armv7l/raspbian-buster/libav/libmusly.so`
-4. Windows built with MinGW32, requires 32-bit Python - `lib/windows/mingw32/libmusly.dll`
+4. Windows built with MinGW32, requires 32-bit Python - `windows/mingw32/libmusly.dll`
-5. Windows built with MinGW64, requires 64-bit Python - `lib/windows/mingw64/libmusly.dll`
+5. Windows built with MinGW64, requires 64-bit Python - `windows/mingw64/libmusly.dll`

 **macOS**